franzesegiovanni/ILoSA/README.md

 # ILoSA
-Interactive Learning of Stiffness and Attractors, IROS 2021
+Interactive Learning of Stiffness and Attractors

+**Presented** in 2021 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS) in Prague, Czech Republic **Winner** of BEST LATE BREAKING RESULTS POSTER AWARD in 2021 IEEE/ASME International Conference on Advanced Intelligent Mechatronics (AIM 2021)

+## What is ILoSA?

 # How to run the code on a Franka Emika Panda
 To install: